Editing VM BIOS clock sync settings

 By default, Skytap enables time-sync on each VM.
 When time-sync is enabled, Skytap sets the time in the virtual BIOS of the VM to the current UTC time every time the VM is started from a suspended or powered-off state.
 The VM operating system then takes the time from the BIOS and localizes it for the time zone set in the VM.

-Time-sync can’t be disabled for Power A particular type of CPU that supports IBM i, AIX, and Linux in Skytap Cloud.
+Time-sync can’t be disabled for Power A CPU architecture that supports IBM i, AIX, and Linux (on Power) in Skytap.
 VMs.

-When time-sync is enabled, we recommend that you use VMware Tools or NTP Network Time Protocol – a networking protocol developed to synchronize netowkr clocks (typicaly, of computers) over Internet Protocol (IP).
+When time-sync is enabled, we recommend that you use VMware Tools or NTP Network Time Protocol – a networking protocol developed to synchronize network clocks (typically, of computers) over Internet Protocol (IP).
 To learn more, see NIST Authenticated NTP Service. to keep the VM operating system synchronized with the BIOS.
 VMware Tools is already installed on most VMs in the Skytap public template library.

 To disable time-sync or to set a specific time for the BIOS clock